Apple pumps up its Amazon listings with iPhones, iPads and more

 Only Apple-authorized resellers will now be allowed to sell Apple and Beats products on Amazon's marketplace.

-"Amazon is constantly working to enhance the customer experience, and one of the ways we do this is by increasing selection of the products we know customers want," an Amazon spokesperson said in a statement Friday morning.
+"Amazon is constantly working to enhance the customer experience, and one of the ways we do this is by increasing selection of the products we know customers want," an Amazon spokesperson said Friday in a statement.
 "We look forward to expanding our assortment of Apple and Beats products globally."

 The arrangement does include a few caveats.
 Apple's HomePod smart speaker, which competes against Amazon's own Echo devices, isn't included.
 Amazon doesn't list either the HomePod or the rival Google Home speakers.